Clos network: Strict-sense nonblocking Clos networks (m ≥ 2n−1): the original 1953 Clos result

 If m ≥ 2n−1, the Clos network is strict-sense nonblocking, meaning that an unused input on an ingress switch can always be connected to an unused output on an egress switch, without having to re-arrange existing calls.
 This is the result which formed the basis of Clos's classic 1953 paper.
 Assume that there is a free terminal on the input of an ingress switch, and this has to be connected to a free terminal on a particular egress switch.
 In the worst case, n−1 other calls are active on the ingress switch in question, and n−1 other calls are active on the egress switch in question.
 Assume, also in the worst case, that each of these calls passes through a different middle-stage switch.
 Hence in the worst case, 2n−2 of the middle stage switches are unable to carry the new call.
 Therefore, to ensure strict-sense nonblocking operation, another middle stage switch is required, making a total of 2n−1.

+The below diagram shows the worst case when the already established calls (blue and red) are passing different middle-stage switches, so another middle-stage switch is necessary to establish a call between the green input and output.